-The original reason for this was to aid transcribability and usability both in computer systems and in non-computer communications, to avoid clashes with characters used conventionally as delimiters around URIs, and to facilitate entry using those input facilities available to most Internet users.
+The original reason for this was to aid in transcription and usability, both in computer systems and in non-computer communications, to avoid clashes with characters used conventionally as delimiters around URIs, and to facilitate entry using those input facilities available to most Internet users.

 User's expectations and use of the Internet have moved on since then, and there is now a growing need to enable use of characters from any language in Web addresses.
 A Web address in your own language and alphabet is easier to create, memorize, transcribe, interpret, guess, and relate to.
 It is also important for brand recognition.
 This, in turn, is better for business, better for finding things, and better for communicating.
 In short, better for the Web.

 Imagine, for example, that all web addresses had to be written in Japanese katakana, as shown in the example below.
-How easy would it be for you, if you weren't Japanese, to do things like recognize the content or owner of the site, type the address in your browser, write the URI down on notepaper, etc.?
+How easy would it be for you, if you weren't Japanese, to recognize the content or owner of the site, or type the address in your browser, or write the URI down on notepaper, etc.?

 There have been several developments recently that begin to make this possible.

 We will refer to Web addresses that allow the use of characters from a wide range of scripts as Internationalized Resource Identifiers or IRIs.
 For IRIs to work, there are four main requirements: